alces-software/metalware/docs/design/03-api-namespace.md

 the "config".
 This config could either be for the domain or a random node depending whatever is in scope.

-This complexity is partly way we need to allow alces.[nodename, index and group_index] to fail silently (e.g. return empty string or 0) as they are incorrectly being accessed through the various level configs.
+This complexity is partly way we need to allow `alces.<nodename | index>` to fail silently (e.g. return empty string or 0) as they are incorrectly being accessed through the various level configs.

 # Proposed Change Overview

-The MagicNamespace is doing to much and thus has an undefined purpose.
+The MagicNamespace is doing too much and thus has an undefined purpose.
 Also as answers reference the "config" they need to a rationalisation which config should that be.
 The ultimate goal is to get Metalware to render each template in well defined and consistent manner.

 The way this could be achieved is to adjust the MagicNamespace to become an API within the binding.
-This means all templating will be accessed through a `alces` API with an explicit path.
+This means all parameters will be accessed through a `alces` API with an explicit path.

 Their are two main parts this document will look at: